 It reconnects you to the earth’s regenerating effect, which is like plugging yourself into a battery recharger.

-Learning the language of the earth holds many benefits to an improved quality of life.
-Much of Feng Shui is really based on communicating with the earth and the way energy falls.
-It’s knowing where to go on the earth to get the kinds of energy you might be looking for: To be able to determine cycles and to prepare yourself for the best use of each cycle; to be able to choose a location where you could live healthfully and happily.
+Learning the language of the earth holds many benefits for an improved quality of life.
+Much of Feng Shui is really based on communicating with the earth and the way energy plays.
+It’s knowing where to go on the earth to get the kinds of energy you might be looking for.
+To be able to determine cycles and to prepare yourself for the best use of each cycle.
+To be able to choose a location where you could live healthfully and happily.

 Q: For someone who needs the ocean, will any ocean do?
 Or is there only one ocean for that person?

-For that person, all oceans have benefit, but the greatest benefit may be felt at a certain kind of ocean, such as a cold water ocean with waves.
+For that person, all oceans have benefits, but the greatest benefit may be felt at a certain kind of ocean, such as a cold water ocean with waves.
 Others may seek the placid warm aquamarine oceans of warmer climates.
 They don’t give off the same energy or vibration.
 But an individual will know which one is right for them.
-Just think for a moment where you do the best—in the meadows, woods, mountains, deserts, or water.
-Next, consider which specific places energize you even more.
+Just think for a moment where you do the best —plains, woods, mountains, deserts, water, etc. Next, consider which specific places energize you even more.